shadowspawn/nvh/README.md

 - `.nvmrc`: version on first line
 - `package.json`: use `engines` field to determine compatible `node`.
 Requires an installed version of `node`, and uses `npx semver` to resolve complex ranges.

-The last form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.
+The last version form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.
 For example:

 - `chakracore-release/latest`
 - `nightly`